Moss Mansion: History

 Moss Mansion was inhabited solely by Mr. and Mrs. Moss, their six children (Woodson Jackson, Kula, Melville Hollingsworth, Preston Boyd Moss, Jr., David Hickman Moss III and Virginia), and 3 servants from the time of construction until 1984 at which time a community effort was organized to save the building.
 Melville Moss insisted that the home stay in the family, and she lived in her home until she died in 1984 at the age of 88.
 The house was built for a cost of $105,000, compared to a national average of $5,000.
 It is a three-story single family dwelling with a basement and an attached solarium.
 It has 28 rooms, and is 60 ft square.
 It rises 45 ft into the air.
 The house is built with red sandstone from Lake Superior, and incorporates a mixture of styles from French Rococo to Moorish.
+The roof is made of over 10,000 Conosera tiles by Ludowici, and was fully removed and reinstalled in 1988.